software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a request without saving a quiz to the database.
 Then, the response should have an empty list
 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a request.
 Then, the response should have a list of the saved _published quizzes_
 >
-> Create an issue for this task and add it to the Sprint Backlog project.
-Set the milestone as "Sprint 3".
+> Create an issue for this task.

 {: .important-title }